A Vegetable Soup for a Fruitless Mind

 Instructions

-1. Heat olive oil in a medium saucepan over a medium heat.
+- Heat olive oil in a medium saucepan over medium heat.

-2. Add the onion and garlic (but not the garlic powder, if using) and cook until softened (about 5 mins).
+- Add the onion and garlic (but not the garlic powder, if using) and cook until softened, about 5 minutes.

-3. Add the broccoli florets and enough vegetable stock so that the broccoli is covered (You may not need all the stock - I tend to use powdered stock and add this to the pan after the water, so that I don’t end up throwing away any stock residue that usually sits at the bottom of pre-prepared stock).
+- Add the broccoli florets and enough vegetable stock to cover them.
+(You may not need all the stock—I tend to use powdered stock and add it after the water, so I don’t waste the residue that usually clings to the bottom of pre-prepared stock.)

-4. Boil on a medium-to-high heat until the broccoli is soft (max 15 mins).
-Blitz until smooth in a blender or use a stick blender but be mindful that you may not want to use all the liquid, so reserve some and add if you need a thinner consistency.
+- Boil over medium-to-high heat until the broccoli is soft (no more than 15 minutes).
+Blitz until smooth using a blender or stick blender, but note that you may not want to use all the liquid—reserve some and add as needed for your desired consistency.

-7. Serve hot, with a splash of balsamic vinegar and a few basil leaves, if you’d like.
-If you’re using grated cheddar instead of gorgonzola, add now instead of the vinegar and basil (unless you want all the things, then crack on).
+- Serve hot, with a splash of balsamic vinegar and a few basil leaves, if you’d like.
+If you’re using grated cheddar instead of gorgonzola, add it now in place of the vinegar and basil—unless, of course, you want all the things, in which case, crack on.

 I tend to cover whatever leftovers there are with the saucepan lid and pop in the fridge once cool.
 It lasts up to about a week chilled but can also be frozen.
 Reheat thoroughly before serving.